ezgimez/ezgimez.github.io/index.md

 ## Updates

-* April 2024: Our recent work titled [*"Neural Distributed Compressor Discovers Binning"*](https://arxiv.org/abs/2310.16961) got accepted to IEEE Journal on Selected Areas in Information Theory (JSAIT), part of the special Toby Berger issue.
+* April 2024: Our recent work titled [*"Neural Distributed Compressor Discovers Binning"*](https://arxiv.org/abs/2310.16961) got accepted to IEEE Journal on Selected Areas in Information Theory (JSAIT), part of the special issue on Toby Berger.

 * April 2024: Our recent [preprint](https://arxiv.org/abs/2403.08411) on robust distributed lossy compression was accepted to the [2024 IEEE International Symposium on Information Theory](https://2024.ieee-isit.org/) Workshops (ISIT'24 Wkshps)!